Your free business.com+ membership unlocks exclusive tech deals and advisor support

 How do trend-tracking tools help your business?

-Here are the biggest benefits of using trend-tracking tools:
+Here are some key benefits of using trend-tracking tools:

 How much should you trust trend data?

-Jeffrey Herzog, founder and CEO at Avenue Z, warned that leaders often assume they’re tracking the right trends.
-“Your trend-tracking is a product of your own curated reality, your feed, your past experiences and your settings,” he said.
+Jeffrey Herzog, founder and CEO of Avenue Z, warned that leaders often assume they’re tracking the right trends, when they may be missing the big picture.
+“Your trend-tracking is a product of your own curated reality, your feed, your past experiences and your settings,” Herzog explained.
 “You don’t know what you don’t know, and the smartest leaders gut-check their metrics with people they trust — on their team and in their core audiences, from customers to the board to the media.”

-If you hear agreement from stakeholders like customers and employees that something is shifting, then it could be the time to act, according to Herzog.
-“The critical part of turning trend data into actionable business decisions is associating your brand with those trends in the right, most impactful, most relevant way,” he said.
+If customers, employees and other stakeholders are noticing similar shifts, that may signal a trend worth acting on.
+“The critical part of turning trend data into actionable business decisions is associating your brand with those trends in the right, most impactful, most relevant way,” Herzog added.

-Jared Koll, marketing director of Outsource Consultants, also advised companies to compare multiple sources of trend data.
-For example, he noted, there are platforms that businesses pay to promote “trending” topics or tags, which can hide organic trends that reveal better market insights.
-Rely on a platform that does this and you’ll make decisions on incomplete or biased data, overlooking real opportunities.
+Jared Koll, marketing director of Outsource Consultants, also advised businesses to compare multiple sources of trend data.
+Some platforms allow companies to pay to promote “trending” topics or tags, which can make it harder to spot the trends that are actually gaining traction naturally.

 “It’s like having a mechanic friend who tells you which used car is worth buying because they’ve worked on all of them,” Koll explained.
 “You need an unbiased voice who can show you all the pros and cons so you’re not just hearing a sales pitch.”